jabedude/sshfs/README.md

 Think of it like glue/middleware between an NFS server and SFTP. sshfs provides an NFS server that proxies filesystem operations to a remote system over SSH/SFTP.
 This allows you to mount remote directories using standard NFS clients without requiring FUSE or kernel extensions (particularly on macOS).

+Just like the FUSE sshfs, this binary uses any/all SSH configuration you have set up on your system.

 ## Usage

 1. Build the project: